 Even if you are a dry fly or die guy bring some streamers but nothing too big and swing these on tips.
-Run-off has started so when you see a bump in flows grab a San Juan Worm.
+Run-off/irrigation season has started so when you see a bump in flows grab a San Juan Worm.
 Fish it in eddies and soft, slow water where fish can rest out of the main current or where dirty and clear water converge.

 The water in the lower canyon warms up quicker than the upper river so it generally will get the bug party going first.
 The Cle Elum area can put out some fatties in early spring but action is less consistent.

 Dries: #12-16 Elk Hair Caddis, #12-16 Rio's Double body Caddis, #12-18 Purple haze, #8-12 Green/Brown Drake, #8-10 Chernobyl Salmon fly, #4-8 Gorilla and Bighair Salmon flies, #16-18 BWO Sparkle Flag, #16-18 BWO Sparkle Dun, #18-22 midges in various colors from black to tan.

 Streamers: String Leeches, Sculpzillas and Dolly Llamas, Buggers.
 Anything 2"-3" long with lots of movement will illicit a strike.
 White and red are good colors to play with as well.

 Nymphs : #4-12 T.J hooker, #16-18 Psycho May, #6-10 Pat's Stone, #6-10 San Juan Worms, #16-20 Flashback Pheasant Tail, #16-18 Hares Ear, #14-18 Lightning bug, #14-16 Wybie Hares Ear, #16-18 Oilve Purdy John.
 Any of the afore mentioned in tungsten jig head are very effective in addition to standar versions. #18-22 Zebra Midge.